NVIDIA/aistore/docs/cli/dsort.md

 One of the key features of the dSort is that user can specify the exact mapping from the record key to the output shard.
 To use this feature `output_format` should be empty and `order_file`, as well as `order_file_sep`, must be set.
-The output shards will be created with provided format which must contain mandatory `%d` which is required to enumerate the shards.
+The output shards will be created with provided [template format](/docs/batch.md#operations-on-multiple-selected-objects).

 Assuming that `order_file` (URL: `http://website.web/static/order_file.txt`) has content: